beraborrow/package/docs/sdk/lib-base.stabilitydeposit.collateralgain.md

 ## StabilityDeposit.collateralGain property

-Amount of native currency (e.g. Ether) received in exchange for the used-up LUSD.
+Amount of native currency (e.g. iBGT) received in exchange for the used-up NECT.

 <b>Signature:</b>